sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_FAQ.md

 Usually, this means that you have some misconfiguration in the PyDev Package Explorer working set selection or filters.

-You can access the PyDev Package Explorer menu, with Ctrl + F10 or by clicking in the triangle that's upside down in the PyDev Package Explorer.
+{{% alert title="⚠️ Warning" color="primary" %}}You can access the PyDev Package Explorer menu, with Ctrl + F10 or by clicking in the triangle that's upside down in the PyDev Package Explorer.{{% /alert %}}

 The usual checks are: